 You must access the SlideRoom Application via the "Go to SlideRoom" link in the SlideRoom tab in the Program Materials quadrant of the Graduate Application for Admission.
 The SlideRoom Application should only be accessed via this button in order for your applications to be linked and successfully submitted.

 Cinematic Arts Personal Statement (Must be uploaded in PDF format only)

 The Cinematic Arts Personal Statement should reflect your individuality and explain why you would like to study Expanded Animation Research + Practice at USC.
 The faculty admissions committee will review this statement as a measure of your creativity, passion, identity, potential for expanded practice, social impact, and personal vision.
+We are looking for a sense of you as a unique individual and how your distinctive experiences, identities, values, and/or views of the world have shaped who you are.
 The statement should be a 1-2 pages and it should give the committee a sense of your current research and practice and artistic ambitions.

 - Résumé (Must be uploaded in PDF format only)

 1-2 page resume including a record of your academic, professional, and artistic background and experience, listing creative projects in which you have participated.
 Formal recognition - such as awards, publications, jobs and exhibitions - should be noted.

 - Portfolio (Upload in Portfolio section)

 The portfolio may consist of still images (10-15 pieces) and movie files.
 Please include a selection from the following that best represents your work:

 - Live action and animation hybrids